 Authors will be asked, upon acceptance of an article, to share copyright of the article with the Publisher.
 This will ensure the widest possible dissemination of information under copyright laws.

 According to Creative Commons licence BY-NC-ND, persons wishing to photocopy or print out articles of Folklore: EJF for classroom use or share in any noncommercial way with mention to original are free to do so.
 Those wishing to reproduce an article for any other purposes, please obtain permission from the editors.
-Also please contact the editors if you want to link an article or the whole Folklore journal to your WWW-pages.
-You can do it free of charge; we would only like to be informed for feedback purposes.

 It is the responsibility of the author to obtain a permit for a quotation from unpublished material, or for all quotations in excess of 250 words in one extract or 500 words in total from any work still in copyright, and for the reprinting of illustrations or tables or poems from unpublished or copyrighted material.